MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-product-recommendation.md

    >[!TIP]
    > You can select **Save and close** at any time to save the prediction as a draft.
 You'll find the draft prediction in the **My predictions** tab.

-1. Choose if you want to **Suggest products customers have recently purchased**.
+1. Choose if you want to include products customers have recently purchased in the **Repeat purchases expected** field.

-1. If you've selected to *not* recommend recently purchased products, set the **Look back window**.
+1. Set the **Look back window**.
 This setting specifies the time frame the model considers before recommending the product to the user again.
 For example, indicate a customer purchases a laptop every two years.
 This window will look at the purchase history for the last two years, and if they find an item, the item will be filtered from the recommendations.

 1. Select **Next**